nathanallen/events_lab/README.md

 Recommended: Can you link all the pages together?
 Create a `<nav>` element on every page, with links to all the other pages.

-## Deliverable
+## Deliverables

-When you wrap up work, edit this README to include your name, a link to the original repository, and a 3-5 sentence reflection on completing this assignment.
+1. When you wrap up work, edit this README to include your name, a link to the original repository, and a 3-5 sentence reflection on completing this assignment.
 Push your updates to GitHub and add a link to the repo to the "My Work" section of your website!

+1. Choose one of the event types we've looked at or another you'd like to try, and implement it on your website.